massalabs/massa/docs/technical-doc/architecture.rst

 The goal of the Massa network is to build a consensus between **nodes** to gather and order **blocks** that contains ordered lists of **operations**.
 An operation ultimate purpose once executed is to act as transitions for the global network state, called the **ledger**.

-Some operations are produced by external clients and sent to the Massa network via a node.
-Some operations are produced internally by nodes executing **smart contracts**.
+Operations are produced by external clients and sent to the Massa network via a node.
+Some operations are containing code to be run as **smart contracts**, enabling complex programmatic modifications of the ledger.
 Nodes will gather all the pending operations and group them to produce blocks.
 Each block contains a finite set of operations, limited by the fact that each block has a limited amount of space available to store operations.
 Traditional blockchains will then typically link blocks one after the other (including a hash of the previous block in the block header), to materialize their temporal ordering.
 However, unlike traditional blockchains, Massa blocks are not simply chained one after the other, but organized into a more complex spatio-temporal structure, which allows for parallelization and increased performances.

 Instead of one chain, there are several threads (T=32) of chains running in parallel, with blocks equally spread on each thread over time, and stored inside **slots** that are spaced at fixed time intervals: